unoplatform/uno.extensions/doc/Learn/Maui/ThirdParty-MauiCommunityToolkit.md

 ## Adding DrawingView

-1. Update the EmbeddedControl.xaml in the `MauiEmbedding.MauiControls` project with the following XAML that includes the `DrawingView` control
+1. Update the EmbeddedControl.xaml in the `MauiCommunityToolkitApp.MauiControls` project with the following XAML that includes the `DrawingView` control

     ```xml
     <?xml version="1.0" encoding="utf-8" ?>